python-dugong/python-dugong/rst/api.rst

 - Do not send a new request before the last response has been read.
 This is the easiest solution, but it means that no HTTP pipelining can be used.

 - Use different threads for sending requests and receiving responses.
-This may or may not be easy to do in your application.

-- Use the *via_cofun* parameter of `~HTTPConnection.send_request` to
+- Use the coroutine based API (see :ref:`coroutine_pipelining` in the tutorial).
-  send requests, and a combination of `~HTTPConnection.write` with *partial=True* and `select` to send request body data.